Jigsaw (1962 film): Production

 Guest said "I was very keen to do Jigsaw because I liked the story enormously and thought it was very clever and very unusual, to show the police working and not getting anywhere.
 The awful dead ends they come up against which is what that picture shows."
 The film was one of his favourites.
 "I tried a lot of stuff out in there, which hadn't been done, the back and forward cutting in time, without having to explain it, I tried to write it so you would understand what had happened."

 Guest had previously used Ronald Lewis in The Full Treatment.

 It was filmed with the cooperation of the Brighton Borough Police, which was under the shadow of a major corruption scandal, and the East Sussex Constabulary.
 At the time of the production, Prince Philip, Duke of Edinburgh, asked the director what he was currently doing, and Guest replied that he was working on a murder mystery with the Brighton police.
 The Duke said that sounded "bloody boring".

+Release

+The film opened on 23 August 1962 at the Columbia Theatre in London.